 The Oceanic Preservation Society (OPS) is a non-profit organization that creates films and other media to raise awareness and encourage people to protect the oceans.
 Its executive Director Loui Psihoyos is a renowned photographer and filmmaker all around the world and produces some extraordinary footage.
 Film examples are THE COVE and RACING EXTINCTION!

 Participate in a Reef Check program and contribute to the gathering of scientific data to determine the health of coral reefs worldwide.
-Coral reefs in all Oceans are threatened by the impact we humans have on our ecosystem.
-Overfishing, the acidification by greenhouse gases like CO2, pollution and habitat destruction is giving them a hard time.
-Without these natural nurseries for young fish, we might lose a strong part of our biodiversity.
+Coral reefs in all oceans are threatened by the impact we humans have on this planet, such as overfishing, acidification by greenhouse gases like CO2, pollution, and habitat destruction.
 Be a part of it and dive to record!

 For those of you interested in knowing what animals are listed on which appendixes.
 Very interesting and sad at the same time.
 Which species are facing extinction?
 Which ones have we lost already?
 If animals are listed on Appendix II their trade is highly regulated, and the 120 governments that are members of CITES need to prove the sustainability of their trade.
 If listed on Appendix I trade of any parts of these animals is completely prohibited.

-The ZMT concentrates on tropical coastal ecosystems and dedicated themselves to the protection, investigation and better understanding of these ecosystems.
+The ZMT concentrates on tropical coastal ecosystems and dedicates itself to the protection, investigation and better understanding of these ecosystems.
 The ZMT has research bonds with other institutes all around the world aiming at a high scientific exchange and thus maximizing protection effort and sustainable use.